eagle-io/docs/source/api/resources/nodes.rst

 The updated node will be returned in the response if the request is successful.
 You can optionally limit the returned attributes by specifying the **attr** argument.

-Refer to the examples below when updating complex attributes such as alarms and states.

 .. note::
     Required API key permission: *Modify*